Wake-induced variations in noise levels and amplitude modulation for two interacting wind turbines: Flow, source, and propagation

 The source model uses as input the profiles of the mean flow velocity and of the turbulent dissipation rate in the rotor plane of the turbines.
 These profiles are all nearly identical, except for turbine C2 which is positioned in the wake of turbine C1.
 The source model provides as output the SPL in the free field for each blade segment at every angular position.
 From this, we can determine the sound power level in the free field, denoted SWL, and the overall sound power level integrated over the frequency band of interest, denoted OASWL.
 As for the sound pressure level, averaged values of the power levels and associated AM can then be computed.

 Note that the sound powers presented below do not correspond to the actual ones, determined from the integration of the acoustic field over a surface enclosing the source.
 Instead, they are effective powers obtained from a single receiver located downwind.
-In more detail, the power levels are computed from the relation ${\rm SWL} = {\rm SPL}_{\rm ff} + 10\log_{10}(4\pi R^2)$, where the sound pressure level in the free field ${\rm SPL}_{\rm ff}$ is evaluated at a downwind receiver sufficiently far from the turbine and $R$ is the source-receiver distance.
+In more detail, the power levels are computed from the relation ${\rm SWL} = {\rm SPL}_{\rm ff} + 10\log_{10}(4\pi R^2)$, where the sound pressure level in the free field ${\rm SPL}_{\rm ff}$ is evaluated at a downwind receiver sufficiently far from the turbine (3~km downwind) and $R$ is the source-receiver distance.
 This effective power is introduced to compare sound production by the turbines in the downwind direction.
 Figure~\ref{f5: SWL_compar_1D_2D_flow} shows the profiles of the mean streamwise velocity and the turbulent dissipation rate $\epsilon_0$ along the rotor centreline for both turbines in case C. The corresponding profiles of the ABL flow are also plotted as reference.
 We note for C1 a reduction of the wind speed at the rotor due to a blockage effect and the increase of the turbulence dissipation rate at the outer part of the rotor.
 For C2, as it is positioned in the wake of C1, the profiles are significantly different.
 Along the rotor, the velocity decreases compared to that of C1.
 Simultaneously, the turbulent dissipation rate strongly increases, especially at the top of the rotor.

 The effects of the different flow profiles on the source model are illustrated in Fig.~\ref{f5: SWL_compar_1D_2D_omega_C2}.
 Fig.~\ref{f5: SWL_compar_1D_2D_omega_C2}~(a) shows the spectrum of the average source power level in the free field $\overline{\rm SWL}$ for the wind turbines C1 and C2.
 The spectrum for C1 is composed of two humps of equal amplitude, the low-frequency one corresponding to TIN and the high-frequency one to TEN.
 The spectrum for C2 shows a global reduction in its amplitude because of the smaller wind velocity in the rotor plane.
 The hump at low frequencies has a higher amplitude than that at high frequencies, because of the relative increase in TIN due to the increase in turbulent dissipation rate.
 The spectrum of amplitude modulation due to the source AM$_{\rm SWL}$ is plotted in Fig.~\ref{f5: SWL_compar_1D_2D_omega_C2}~(b).
 It is small for both wind turbines, with values below 0.3~dBA.
 Note that the large spatial variations in the profiles for C2 do not lead to a significant increase in AM associated to the source.
 As a reminder, these source properties are calculated from a receiver located downwind.
 In particular, amplitude modulation is expected to be stronger in the crosswind direction.